 Some differences were observed in the consideration of meteorological phenomena in EIA and technical reports.
 In Austria, “heat waves” and “storms” were almost exclusively mentioned in written public statements (i.e. during the final permitting stage).
 In EISs, one third of the results were associated with “droughts”.
 In other document types “droughts” represented 10 to 20% of all hits.
 Changes and amendments in EISs only contained “heavy precipitation”, not mentioning any other meteorological phenomena.

-Regarding aspects likely to be affected by CC in the future, in Austria there is a difference between different types of reports.
+Regarding aspects likely to be affected by CC in the future, in Austria a difference between different types of reports was identified.
 Technical reports mainly contained hits for “erosion”.
 However, written public statements included a whole variety of search terms.
 This was also found when analysing meteorological phenomena.

 In Germany, “drought” was mentioned frequently in EISs (85 % of hits for this document type) but not in the technical reports.
 These contained only hits for “heavy precipitation”.
 In contrast to Austria, the technical reports contained a larger variety of hits for aspects related to CC (“flooding”, “low water levels”, “wind through” and “erosion”).
-About two thirds of the hits in EISs pertained to “flooding”, followed by about 20 % of hits for “erosion” and 10 % for “wind through”.
+About two thirds of the hits in EISs pertained to “flooding”, followed by about 20 % of hits for “erosion” and 10 % for “wind throw”.

 Differences between the two countries were found with regards to the content of the EISs.
 In Austria, meteorological phenomena that may be influenced by climate change (CC stressors), and potential CC impacts were mentioned frequently in the description of the current state of the environment and in the assessment of environmental impacts, together making up about 50 % of all hits.
 In the German documents, hits were found in the description of compensation measures (50 % of all hits) and in project descriptions (35 % of all hits).
 Only 11 % of hits in German documents were from descriptions of the current state of the environment, and 4 % from assessments of environmental issues.